Why is it Unsafe to Use a Dull Knife?

 The Bottom Line

 Why is it unsafe to use a dull knife?
+Why are dull knives more dangerous?
 A sharp knife is a safer knife.
-Unsurprisingly, dull knives contribute to injuries from slippage, demand more force, and are a frustrating in the kitchen as sharp knives.
+Unsurprisingly, dull knives contribute to injuries from slippage, demand more force, and are frustrating in the kitchen compared to sharp knives.
 So keeping your knives sharp will both safeguard you and the finished meal.
-Think of little maintenance as a long way to your safety along with making meal prep easier.
+Think of a little maintenance as going a long way toward your safety while making meal prep easier.

 At Knives Hives, we offer a wide selection of quality knives, including pocket knives, skinning knives, and more to suit every need!